scott-howard-james/encyclopedia/README.md

  Syntactically a tree, in our parlance, will grow "upwards"; thus the greater heights of a tree will be closer to the "leaves".
 Each *node* in a tree connects upwards to a collection of distinct nodes; conversely each node has at most a single, directly-connecting lower node.
 Forests may be combined with other Forests using set operations (*horizontal combination*), and be grown on top of other Forests using composition (*vertical combination*).

-Sub-branches of Forests are obtained through the bracket get notation:
+Sub-branches of Forests are obtained through the bracket "get" notation:

 	    F[x]

-However, an important subtley to note is the *keys* used in this bracket selection are different than *nodes*.
-In particular, *nodes* within a  Forest are unique; however, *keys* may reference multiple nodes; that is, there is a many-to-one relationship between keys and nodes.
-Thus the bracket-get returns *all* sub-branches in F with a root node *keyed* by *x*.
+Note that the *keys* used in this bracket notation are different than *nodes*.
+In particular, *nodes* within a  Forest are unique; however, *keys* may reference multiple nodes.
+Therefore, there is a many-to-one relationship between keys and nodes; thus, the "get" returns *all* sub-branches in F with a root node *keyed* by *x*.

-To construct new branches, Forests use the set bracket notation.
+To construct new branches, Forests use the "set" bracket notation.
 The bracket notation of Forests allows for several nodes to be *referenced* by a single key, specifically:

     	F[x] = y

 means: create a new node, keyed by *y*, *for every* node that is keyed by *x*.

 Forests form the topological foundation of many common hierarchical document formats e.g. XML, JSON, YAML etc...
 Non-unique keys enable us to include repeated substructures.
 For instance, the get notation in another context, namely when *y* is another forest: